Winslett/transporter/tutorials/postgres-to-rethink.md

-# Using Transporter to Export Data from Postgres -> RethinkDB
+# Move data from Postgres to RethinkDB

 This tutorial will transfer data from a Postgres database to a  RethinkDB.